thephpleague/period/docs/4.0/sequence/container.md

 Sequence::subtract(Sequence $sequence): Sequence
 ~~~

 This method enables subtracting a `Sequence` instance from another one.
-It internally use `Period::substract` and as such is not commutative.
+It internally use `Period::subtract` and as such is not commutative.

 <p class="message-notice"><strong>warning:</strong> This method is not optimized for subtracting two large collection of <code>Sequence</code> objects.</p>